Definition of Equity Ratio

 Disadvantages

-The ratio can be manipulated by the accounting of accrual-based revenue that results in an increase in retained earnings and accounts receivables.
+The ratio can be manipulated by the accounting of accrual-based revenue that increases retained earnings and accounts receivables.
 Eventually, it will improve the equity ratio, although the business per se has not improved.

 Conclusion

-So, equity ratio is another financial ratio that helps in the assessment of the capital structure of a company that tells how much of the company assets are funded by a contribution from the shareholders or promoters.
-However, it is always advisable to use this ratio in conjunction with other liquidity and solvency ratios in order to capture the true picture of the company’s financial position.
+So, the equity ratio is another financial ratio that helps in the assessment of the capital structure of a company that tells how much of the company assets are funded by a contribution from the shareholders or promoters.
+However, using this ratio in conjunction with other liquidity and solvency ratios is always advisable to capture the true picture of the company’s financial position.

 Recommended Articles

 This has been a guide to the Equity Ratio.
-Here we discuss the introduction, examples, advantages, and disadvantages along with a downloadable excel template.
+We discuss the introduction, examples, advantages, disadvantages, and a downloadable Excel template.
 You can also go through our other suggested articles to learn more –